kirkisanon/RocketMap-Sprite/README.md

 Updated for gen 2

 ##Update Info
-17/02 - updated artificial to gen 2, shuffle to gen 6(future proof), rumble to gen 2.
+18/02 - Added a new sheet and made it default because official hires was too small.
+Added official commits 17/02 - updated artificial to gen 2, shuffle to gen 6(future proof), rumble to gen 2.
 Removed ViciousBlue until I can update it
 29/01 - Updated all files to include edits done by RocketMap Devs upto [commit  f55ad0e](https://github.com/RocketMap/RocketMap/commits/develop)